TOPSAIL PWDS

 3. Karen Pryor: An animal behaviorist who trained dolphins for the navy in the late 1960’s and then stunned the dog training world with her seminal book, Don’t Shoot the Dog.
 She created clicker training for shaping dog behaviors.
 Her blog is loaded with numerous articles on dog training and her dog training section has training videos that accompany articles.

 4. Susan Ailsby: A long time dog trainer and PWD owner; her “training levels” are a must read.
-You can download the original training levels for free or buy the new ones.
+She has other writings on things that are aggravations to owners and offers some free training books.

 Picture